dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 And also Microsoft has started to understand the importance of containerization technology by adding containerization primitives to the Windows kernel, which currently are only available in the just released Windows Server 2016 Tech Preview 3.
-So expect to be able to use Docker on Windows Server in the future as well.
+So expect to be able to use Docker on Windows in the future as well.

 ---